therealbstern/ndm/README.md

 - Optionally, `/`, followed by
   - `H` (or `h`) or `L` (or `l`) and
   - a positive number less than or equal to the number of dice rolled
-- Optionally, `!`, optionally followed by the `fuse` as a while number
+- Optionally, `!`, optionally followed by the `fuse` as a whole number
   - If the fuse is provided, it must be at least 2
   - Otherwise, it defaults to the highest possible roll for the die